-A demo version of GoCheck Kids can be downloaded for free.
-This includes limited photoscreening and digital VA capabilities, but no results reporting or data storage.
-The GoCheck Kids Full Practice Suite is available for zero up-front costs and a nominal monthly subscription fee that includes both photoscreening and digital VA.
-New users can also try the full app with a risk-free 60-day trial.
+GoCheck Kids is available for zero up-front costs and a nominal monthly subscription fee that includes both photoscreening and digital VA.
+Contact us today to get a risk-free trial.

 GoCheck Kids can be used throughout childhood.
 Photoscreening is recommended by the AAP for children ages 12 months to 5 years, and digital visual acuity is recommended for use in children aged 4 and over1.

-The GoCheck Kids Full Practice Suite provides username and password protected reporting on both the phone and the GoCheck Kids Web portal.
+GoCheck Kids suite provides username and password protected reporting on both the phone and the GoCheck Kids Web portal.
 All reports can be viewed on the phone, and reports can be viewed, printed, and exported for use with the patient’s EHR using the Web portal.
 Screening reports are automatically saved so you can compare outcomes over time.

 - 15%-20% of children are at risk for amblyopia6